 WHAT WE ATE // I mean, what didn’t we eat?
 On our first full day, we met up with Célia and Filomena, the ladies behind Eat, Drink, Walk Lisbon.
 Though we had a quick bite at the hotel, I was glad we arrived a little hungry.

-We kicked off the morning with tiny shots of ginja de Óbidos — a cherry flavored liquer served best in a chocolate cup — before heading over to the O Mercado de Lisboa.
+We kicked off the morning with tiny shots of ginja de Óbidos — a cherry flavored liquer served best in a chocolate cup.
+Then, we walked over to the O Mercado de Lisboa.
 I, um, ate mine before taking a photo?
 So, that’s why it’s pictured in a glass… but you get it.
-Despite my usual reservations about cherry flavoring (it always tastes like cough syrup, no?), this was delicious and I didn’t even hesitate when they offered me a refill.
+Despite my usual reservations about cherry flavoring (it always tastes like cough syrup, no?), this was delicious.
+I didn’t even hesitate when they offered me a refill.
 Though, I probably should have because like I said, I was running on a near empty stomach here.
-The alcohol + cherry syrup sugar rush + dark chocolate caffeine boost meant I was a little hyper/giggly for the next 20 minutes, but luckily the hubs was on hand to keep me under control.
+The alcohol + cherry syrup sugar rush + dark chocolate caffeine boost meant I was a little hyper/giggly for the next 20 minutes.
+Luckily, the hubs was on hand to keep me under control.

 Realizing that I like ginja wasn’t the only lesson of the day.
 I ate, drank, and walked away knowing that I do not enjoy eating percebes (barnacles, fo’ real)…